Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Hypno Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is hypnotized.
 		// - "Hypno Chance"
 		// - "Hypno Hit Mode"
-		// Requires "mt_hypno.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_hypno.sp" to work.
 		"Hypno Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.